forbole/big-dipper-2.0-documentation/docs/cosmos-based/parser/hasura.md

 ```

 :::info Verify endpoint
-Make sure that `<your-endpoint>` represents your full GraphQL endpoint (eg. `http://localhost:8080`) and `<your-secret>` matches the console secret you specified while starting Hasura.
+Make sure that `<your-endpoint>` represents your full GraphQL endpoint (eg. `http://localhost:8080`) and `<hasura_password>` matches the console secret you specified while starting Hasura.
 If you did not use a secret, then you can remove the flag.

 Once the metadata is successfully applied, you will be able to start using it properly.
 :::